-- Gives information to an OHC, OHS representative, occupational health officer or a radiation health officer.
+- gives information to an OHC, OHS representative, an occupational health officer or a radiation health officer.

 Steps for filing a discriminatory action complaint:

-- Contact the Harassment and Discriminatory Action Prevention Unit with the Occupational Health and Safety Division.
+- Contact the Harassment and Discriminatory Action Prevention Unit with Occupational Health and Safety.

 - An intake coordinator will assess the situation and determine if the complaint is considered a discriminatory action case pursuant to Part III of The Saskatchewan Employment Act.

 - If the situation is considered as a discriminatory action case, a questionnaire will be sent to the complainant.

 - The complainant will complete the questionnaire and return it to Occupational Health and Safety.
 The supervisor of the unit will review and assign the case to an officer as necessary.